dipeshsinha/myNotes/README.md

 # myNotes
-This is a Simple materialistic looking Notes application.
+This is a Simple materialistic looking Notes applicationfor android.